intel-unesp-mcp/infieri2019-session1/README.md

-Please read through the following excerpt, extracted from the white paper referenced below, which will give you a short overview of the Intel Xeon Phi coprocessor.
+Please read through the following excerpt, extracted from the white paper referenced below, which will give you a short overview of the Intel® Xeon Phi™ coprocessor.

-A. Vladimirov, V. Karpusenko, “*Test-driving Intel Xeon Phi coprocessors with a basic N-body simulation*”, Colfax International, January 2013, available at
+A. Vladimirov, V. Karpusenko, “*Test-driving Intel® Xeon Phi™ coprocessors with a basic N-body simulation*”, Colfax International, January 2013, available at

 <http://research.colfaxinternational.com/post/2013/01/07/Nbody-Xeon-Phi.aspx>

 We will refer again to this white paper later on in this training.

-## What Intel Xeon Phi coprocessors bring to the table
+## What Intel® Xeon Phi™ coprocessors bring to the table

-Intel Xeon Phi coprocessor is a symmetric multiprocessor in the form factor of a PCI express device.
-Intel’s James Reinders has deﬁned the purpose of Intel Xeon Phi coprocessors in the following way[^1]: “*Intel Xeon Phi coprocessors are designed to extend the reach of applications that have demonstrated the ability to fully utilize the scaling capabilities of Intel Xeon processor-based systems and fully exploit available processor vector capabilities or memory bandwidth.*” It cannot be used as a stand-alone processor.
-However, up to eight Intel Xeon Phi coprocessors can be used in a single chassis[^2].
+Intel® Xeon Phi™ coprocessor is a symmetric multiprocessor in the form factor of a PCI express device.
+Intel’s James Reinders has deﬁned the purpose of Intel® Xeon Phi™ coprocessors in the following way[^1]: “*Intel Xeon Phi™ coprocessors are designed to extend the reach of applications that have demonstrated the ability to fully utilize the scaling capabilities of Intel Xeon processor-based systems and fully exploit available processor vector capabilities or memory bandwidth.*” It cannot be used as a stand-alone processor.
+However, up to eight Intel® Xeon Phi™ coprocessors can be used in a single chassis[^2].
 Each coprocessor features more than 50 cores clocked at 1 GHz or more, supporting 64-bit x86 instructions.
 The exact number of cores depends on the model and the